mem48/geocompr/main.md

 ```

 The result is in units of square meters (m^2^), showing a) that the result represents two-dimensional space and b) and that Nigeria is a large country!
-This information, stored as an attribute (which interested readers can discover with `attributes(st_area(nigeria))`) is advantageous for many reasons.
-It could feed-into subsequent calculations such as population density.
+This information, stored as an attribute (which interested readers can discover with `attributes(st_area(nigeria))`) is advantageous for many reasons, for example it could feed into subsequent calculations such as population density.
-The reporting of units prevents confusion due to mis-understanding units.
+Reporting units prevents confusion.
-To take the Nigeria example, if the units were not specified, one could incorrectly assume that the units were in km^2^.
+To take the Nigeria example, if the units remained unspecified, one could incorrectly assume that the units were in km^2^.
 To translate the huge number into a more digestible size, it is tempting to divide the results by a million (the number of square meters in a square kilometer):